TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-summarize-recent-issues/checkpoints.md

 ## Checkpoint 2 (1pt)

-In the janusgraph channel, there has been a new message describing a summary of latest open issues.
+In the project-graphdb channel, there has been a new message describing a summary of latest open issues.

 ## Final checkpoint (2pt)